brainwagon/myfinder/README.md

-# Findr - a prototype telescope finder
+# findr - a prototype telescope finder

 **⚠️ Warning: This project is a work in progress and a prototype.
 It is not fully functional or robust and should not be used in production environments. ⚠️**